mrdoob/three.js/threejs/lessons/threejs-textures.md

 {{{example url="../threejs-textured-cube-6-textures.html" }}}

-It should be noted though that by default the only Geometry that supports multiple materials is the `BoxGeometry` and `BoxBufferGeometry`.
+It should be noted though that by default the only geometry that supports multiple materials is the `BoxGeometry` and `BoxBufferGeometry`.
 For other cases you will need to build or load custom geometry and/or modify texture coordinates.
 It's far more common to use a [Texture Atlas](https://en.wikipedia.org/wiki/Texture_atlas) if you want to allow multiple images on a single geometry.

 What are texture coordinates?
 They are data added to each vertex of a piece of geometry that specify what part of the texture corresponds to that specific vertex.
 We'll go over them when we start building custom geometry.

 ## <a name="loading"></a> Loading Textures

 ### <a name="easy"></a> The Easy Way

 Most of the code on this site uses the easiest method of loading textures.
 We create a `TextureLoader` and then call its [`load`](TextureLoader.load) method.
 This returns a `Texture` object.

 ```js